spiral/docs/broadcast/websockets.md

 </script>
 ```

 > Use command `leave` to leave the topic.
-You are able to consume multiple topics at the same time.
+You can consume multiple topics at the same time.

-Currently, your websocket connection will be interrupted by the server, since client does not have the permission to consume
+Currently, your WebSocket connection will be interrupted by the server, since the client does not have the permission to consume
 the topic.

 ### Authorize Topic